 My governing responsibility is for English and Curriculum.

 Amanda Cox - Co-opted Governor

 I live with my partner, Nigel and am a mother of 4 boys and Nigel's two boys.
 I have two Springer Spaniels called Lenny and Henry.
 We have one grandchild, also a boy!
 We discovered and fell in love with Brixham, 8 yrs ago years.
 We renovated and restored a beautiful house which we have been running as Beacon House Bed & Breakfast, situated close to Furzeham Primary School.

 I previously lived in Wiltshire where I worked as a Sport Development Officer for Wiltshire Council.
 Part of my job involved working with primary schools, youth and sports clubs within my area (Marlborough, Devizes, Tidworth, and Pewsey).
 With the experience of my supporting role for teachers in helping with and creating opportunities, links and pathways within schools and clubs, I feel excited about becoming a part of Furzeham School.
 I am looking forward as a Governor, to becoming involved in working with staff and children - the part of my sports development role I loved the most.

-Dave Richardson - Co-opted Governor
+Mark Eager - Co-opted Governor